Forest Preserve (New York): Travel corridor

 This classification refers primarily to lands not really considered for recreational use but for those sections of the Forest Preserve constituting the right-of-way and roadbed for sections of the Adirondack Northway, other public highways in the Park, the Remsen-to-Lake Placid Adirondack Scenic Railroad right-of-way and lands immediately adjacent to and visible from them.
 It results from a mid-1960s amendment to Article XIV that allowed such road construction and maintenance, primarily to complete the Northway.

 Forest Preserve lands outside the parks

 State law also allows DEC to classify land it acquires outside the Blue Lines, but in counties partially within the parks, as Forest Preserve.
 These have usually been small detached parcels rarely organized into larger, named units.
 Article XIV's prohibition on further sale or transfer still applies, although the state may allow the timber on these lands to be harvested.

 Controversies

 While no one talks seriously of rescinding Article XIV anymore, that hasn't stopped some residents of the state from publicly chafing at its strictures.
-This is particularly common in the Adirondacks, since the many vast tracts of land under Forest Preserve protection limit economic opportunities in a region where it has always been a struggle to earn a living.
-Melvil Dewey sounded a common theme in the early 20th century when, advocating another constitutional amendment to open up more land to logging, he complained that the current situation only benefited "the bugs," referring to the blackfly infestations that keep many residents indoors during daylight hours in the early summer.
+This is particularly common in the Adirondacks, since the many vast tracts of land under Forest Preserve protection limit certain economic activities.